Viplav04/ADAS-ROS2-Gazebo-Simulator/README.md

 You can drive around the robot in the simulator and have Lane Assist and Auto Brake when object is detected.
+It uses a Hough Transform algorithm which works only for straight lines.

 Steps to run the demo: